pradyunsg/pradyunsg.github.io/_posts/2019-06-23-pip-update.md

 How you can help us?

 * triage pip bugs!
 Around 20% of pip's issues have not been triaged yet.

-* [draft a "how to triage pip bugs" guide][triage-guide-issue]
+* [draft a "how to triage pip bugs" guide][triage-guide-issue].

 * provide test cases where the latest released version of pip (19.1.1, at the time of writing) fails to resolve dependencies properly (on [zazo's issue tracker][zazo-issues]).
 They will help us test the new resolver.

-* look at [New Resolver: Rollout, Feedback Loops and Development Flow][resolver-rollout-issue] and help us decide: is the feature flag approach a good idea? is it a good idea to get rollout feedback via some mechanism other than the pip GitHub issues? any other thoughts to help us smooth out rollout?
+* look at [New Resolver: Rollout, Feedback Loops and Development Flow][resolver-rollout-issue] and help us decide: Is the feature flag approach a good idea?
+Is it a good idea to get rollout feedback via some mechanism other than the pip GitHub issues?
+Any other thoughts to help us smooth out the rollout?

 * talk with your company about becoming a PSF sponsor.
-The [Fundable Packaging Improvements page][fundable-projects] now summarizes what bugfixes/features/projects within and outside PyPA are blocked on the new resolver, some background context, and how funding would help us get it finished faster
+The [Fundable Packaging Improvements page][fundable-projects] now summarizes what bugfixes/features/projects within and outside PyPA are blocked on the new resolver, some background context, and how funding would help us get it finished faster.

 * volunteer to [help us build robust testing infrastructure][integration-test]

 [resolvelib]: https://pypi.org/project/resolvelib/